-Answering a text takes away your attention for about five seconds.
-That is enough time to travel the length of a football field.
+- Answering a text takes away your attention for about five seconds.
+Traveling at 55 mph, that's enough time to travel the length of a football field.

-94% of drivers support bans on texting while driving.
+- 94% of drivers support a ban on texting while driving.

-74% of drivers support bans on hand-held cell phone use.
+- 74% of drivers support a ban on hand-held cell phone use.

 Teen Driver Cell Phone Statistics

-In a AAA poll, 94% of teens called texting and driving a serious threat, but 35% admitted to doing it anyway.
+- According to a AAA poll, 94% of teen drivers acknowledge the dangers of texting and driving, but 35% admitted to doing it anyway.

-21% of distracted teen drivers involved in fatal accidents were distracted by cell phones.
+- 21% of teen drivers involved in fatal accidents were distracted by their cell phones.

-A teen driver riding with one other passenger doubles the risk of being involved in a fatal car crash.
-With two or more passengers, a fatal accident is 5x as likely.
+- A teen driver with only one additional passenger doubles the risk of getting into a fatal car accident.
+With two or more passengers, they are 5x as likely.

-One-fourth of teenagers respond to at least one text message every time they drive and 20% of teens and 10% of parents report having multi-message text conversations while driving.
+- One-fourth of teenagers respond to at least one text message every time they drive and 20% of teens and 10% of parents report having multi-text message conversations while driving.

 2012 National Survey on Distracted Driving Attitudes and Behaviors

-Nearly half (48%) of drivers admit to answering their cell phone while driving.
+- Nearly half (48%) of drivers admit to answering their cell phones while driving.

-Of those who answer their phones while driving, 58% of drivers continue to drive while talking on the phone.
+- Of those who answered their phones while driving, 58% of drivers continued to drive while talking on the phone.

-A majority of respondents support laws that ban talking on cell phones, texting, or emailing while driving.
+- A majority of respondents supported laws that banned talking on cell phones, texting, or emailing while driving.

 2012 Texting Pedestrian Study